KERALA TOURISM GUIDE

 Agriculture is the state’s main economic activity.
 Plantations of cardamom, cashew nut, coconuts, coffee, ginger, pepper, rubber, and tea account for 40 percent of the total land.

 Commercial poultry farming is well developed.
-Cottage industries–for example, the processing of coconut fibre and cashews or weaving–employ about three-fifths of Kerala’s industrial workers.
+Cottage industries–for example, the processing of coconut fiber and cashews or weaving–employ about three-fifths of Kerala’s industrial workers.
 Most of those employed by larger industrial enterprises are engaged in food and textile processing.

 The climate is equable and varies little from season to season.
 The temperature normally ranges between 27º and 32º C in the plains but drops to about 21º C in the highlands.